ssbc/patchwork/README.md

 - [ ] Figure out when to automatically reload / or inject changes into feeds
 - [ ] Roll-up about messages
 - [ ] "Join Pub" interface
+- [ ] Handle initial sync more gracefully
 - [ ] Improve search UI
 - [ ] Easy navigation sidebar
 - [ ] Contacts sidebar